 If we’re fortunate enough to have the ability to speak then it’s a given that we’ll take the privilege for granted.
 The same goes for having good eyesight and sound hearing.
 When we’re told to “look at this” or “listen to that”, there is no thought involved.
 And if we want to get involved in a conversation we can just open our mouths and blurt out whatever comes to mind.

 But what if some of those faculties are taken away from us?

 What if you lose your ability to hear or speak?
 Immediately you need to reconsider how to communicate effectively.
-It’s likely that you’ll need to use sign language and that will require a clearer focus in order to get your points across precisely.
-You can’t indulge in pointless rambling, and faced with a futile argument you’ll have to decide if engaging is worth the effort.
+It’s likely that you’ll need to use sign language, which will require a clearer focus in order to get your points across precisely.
+You can’t indulge in pointless rambling, and faced with an argument you’ll have to decide if engaging is worth the effort.